February 2009 North American storm complex: Midwest

+A total of 70,695 residences lost power in Illinois.
+Rainfall up to 4 in fell throughout most of the state.
+Several major roadways were covered in flood waters.
+The Little Wabash River overflowed its banks and inundated nearby roads.
+Elevated waters along the Wabash River in Indiana traveled south into Illinois by February 13, with Wabash and White counties experiencing flooding.
+The river crested at 24.86 ft in Mount Carmel, nearly 5 ft above flood-stage on February 19.
+Strong winds on the backside of the cold front affected large portions of the state, with gusts generally reaching 50 to 60 mph.
+Some minor damage resulted from these winds.

 In Ohio, 70 mph wind gusts led to a highway accident that killed a truck driver.
 The high winds also caused significant damage throughout the state.
 Heavy rains produced by the same system inundated several streets in flood-prone towns in Ohio.
 In Scioto County, the high winds destroyed a brick house and brought down power lines.
 The most significant damage resulted from the strong pressure gradient behind the frontal system.
 Thousands of tree were knocked down or uprooted by winds gusting in excess of 75 mph, cutting power to 585,775 residences.
 Ten railroad cars were knocked off their tracks near Shelby.
 Several hundred homes lost shingles and gutters due to the winds.
 Wind also overturned two semi-trailers, though the drivers of both vehicles were unharmed.
 A vacant school building in Epworth lost its entire roof.
 Some windows were damaged or broken by flying debris or fallen trees.
 Power outages forced numerous schools to close for at least two days following the storm.
 A large barn was leveled just north of Brighton in Lorain County by 64 mph winds.
 Throughout the state, damages from the storm system amounted to $4.7 million.